 Reminder: Gas powered boats are only allowed on the River, Lake, Sunset Ridge, Kyle East and West and Rucker wetland pools.
 Electric powered boats are allowed in all marsh pools.

 Kyle: Kyle Marsh East was drained this spring but did not dry all the way out.
 Quality vegetation growth is primarily in the east pool.
 East- HCR-9 with the marsh being 60% water.
 Only natural vegetation grew in the East Unit.
 Kyle West - HCR-5 with invertebrates being the main food source and due to a recent high water event this unit is nearly 100% full.

 Launching boats in Kyle will be possible now with water levels at near full.

 West River: An abundance of moist soil plants are growing and areas of mud flats were sown to Jap Millet and Buckwheat.
 North- HCR-6 with 50% water.
 South- HCR-9 with 75% water.

 Upper Ferguson: The vegetation is in excellent quality.
 HCR-8 with 50% water.

 Lassister: West Lassiter pool was drained this spring and worked for corn planting however do to untimely rains no corn was planted.
 However, the vegetation response was great.
 East- HCR-7 with 40% water, will fill if we get enough rain.
 West- HCR-7 with 25% water

 Northwest: Recent work to remove trees from inside Northwest marsh has been done and boards have been removed from water control structures to continue renovations.
-We have plans to replace the East water control structure and if this happens the marsh will likely have no water this season.
-More updates will come as we move forward with plans.
+Work is in progress to remove the East water control structure and soon the remaining water will be removed from this wetland.
+Installation of a new structure will follow.

 Headquarters: Headquarters started full this spring and over the summer naturally dried up.
 Quality vegetation growth has been good.
 HCR-8 with 10% water